digitalbazaar/minimal-cipher/README.md

 one in a given version of this library, then that particular version will use the same algorithm regardless of the user specified "version".

-This version of the library will use "ChaCha20-Poly1305" as the "recommended" version and 256-bit "AES-GCM" as the FIPS-compliant version.
-A future version of this library that uses "XChaCha20-Poly1305" as the "recommended" version will be released when a browser-compatible implementation becomes available.
+This version of the library will use "XChaCha20-Poly1305" as the "recommended" version and 256-bit "AES-GCM" as the FIPS-compliant version.

 Note: XSalsa20-Poly1305 is an AE (Authenticated Encryption) algorithm, not an AEAD (Authenticated Encryption and Associated Data) algorithm, making it